 However, the short peace those substances may have provided never lasts long, and the same issues are always there when the effects wear off.
 This is especially true when dealing with a mental health problem.
 The answer isn’t to turn back to the substance or increase the amount you’re using to make those same peaceful feelings last longer.
 That never works and never helps.

 Mental health issues always remain without proper treatment.
-And without appropriate treatment, your substance abuse only worsens, negatively impacting your life and the lives of your loved ones.
+Without appropriate treatment, your substance abuse only worsens, negatively impacting your life and the lives of your loved ones.
 Substance abuse is neither a treatment nor a proper coping technique.
 It’s a sickness that needs proper care and attention from professionals with certified training and experience who can help you.

-If you’re suffering from a mental health disorder like Obsessive-Compulsive Disorder and have been using substances as a form of self-medication, contact our direct number – 203-372-3333 – to talk to one of our mental health and addiction specialists to start getting the care you need.
+If you’re suffering from a mental health disorder like Obsessive-Compulsive Disorder and have been using substances as a form of self-medication, contact our direct number – 203-372-3333 – to talk to one of our mental health and substance abuse addiction specialists to start getting the care you need.

 What is Obsessive-Compulsive Disorder (OCD)?